Energy

 The cogeneration plant provides most of the campus electricity and steam.
 We simultaneously produce electricity while recovering and utilizing the heat produced.
 The plant burns natural gas to drive turbines, which generate electricity and waste heat.
 This waste heat is then used to drive another turbine that generates electricity and supplies heat to campus.
 The remaining energy needs for campus are met by procuring it through the electric grid.
 This grid energy is some of the cleanest available because of the amount of solar and wind produced on it.
 To achieve carbon neutrality, the natural gas-driven cogeneration plant would require carbon offsets or biogas, which are in short supply and are expensive.
 SDSU is in the process of moving away from using the cogeneration plant and converting from steam to hot water with distributed natural gas boilers across campus.
 We will procure electricity from the grid, which will reduce carbon emissions.
 SDSU also is analyzing electric heat recovery chillers, solar photovoltaics, and energy storage to further reduce our carbon emissions.

-SDSU has 1 MW of on-site solar photovoltaics installed, which provides 3% of campus electricity.
+SDSU has 2.3 MW of on-site solar photovoltaics across all campuses (main, Mission Valley and Imperial).
 The main campus has space for approximately 4 MW more of solar arrays.
-A study is underway reviewing the feasibility of installing solar at the main campus along with the Calexico and the Brawley campuses.
+A study is underway reviewing the feasibility of installing solar at the main campus along with the Imperial Valley campuses.

 Energy Efficiency